AUSTRALIAN PARTNER VISAS

 Q We Want To Make Our Own Partner Visa Application, Can We Do This?

-Yes you can make your own visa application with your partner/sponsor.
-There are resources online to assist you; a good place to start is the Government DoHA website:
+Yes, you can make your own visa application with your partner/sponsor, if you feel competent.
+There are resources online to assist you; a good place to start is the Government DHA website:

-Keep an eye on this website for changes to the law and regulations, it is important your Partner Application is up to date with any legislative amendments.
+Keep an eye on the website for changes to the law and regulations, it is important your Partner Application is up to date with any legislative amendments.

 Call Visa Crew if you are unsure.

 Q How Long Is The Visa Valid For?

 Offshore 309/100 Partner visas are permanent visas - the applicant (if successful) will be granted full residency in Australia; with 5 year travel rights.

 Q We Are In DeFacto Relationship But Mostly Live Apart?

 It is not necessary for grant of visa that you must have lived together the whole time.
 It is important howevere you set out why you have been living apart and this would not be the intention, long term.

 Good & accurate evidence is required with your application to ensure the Department understands your circumstances.